Wondering why you have to pay Bitcoin transaction fees and whether or not you’re getting screwed?

 Although Bitcoin is a global network, many of the world’s largest cryptocurrency companies and users are based out of the USA.
 As such, you’ll usually find that the busiest times are when it’s the standard business hours of 9-5, Monday to Friday in the USA.
 So one of the simplest and easiest way to save on Bitcoin transaction fees is to just not send transactions during these busy times.

-If it doesn’t matter when you send that transaction to your cold storage wallet or when you buy that widget with Bitcoin then just wait until the weekend.
+If it doesn’t matter when you send that transaction to your hardware Crypto Wallet or when you buy that widget with Bitcoin then just wait until the weekend.
 The mempool will likely be dead quiet and you can set the lowest fee and still have your transaction confirmed in minutes.

 Check The Mempool